 - Go to bed and close your eyes

-- Turn your palms upwards the same way you do when performing yoga – Nidra.
+- Turn your palms upwards like you do when performing yoga – Nidra.
 Try to keep them away from objects.

 - Slowly breath out everything.